Catscratch

-Catscratch is an American animated sitcom created by Doug TenNapel for Nickelodeon.
+Catscratch is an American animated television series created by Doug TenNapel for Nickelodeon.
 It aired from July 9, 2005, to February 10, 2007.
 It is a loose adaptation of TenNapel's comic book series, Gear, which in the series is also the name of a monster truck owned by the three main characters.
 The series features music composed by longtime TenNapel collaborator Terry Scott Taylor.

 Synopsis

 The series revolves around a trio of anthropomorphic feline brothers.
 After their wealthy owner Edna Cramdilly died, she left her riches to them, along with a menacing, oversized monster truck named Gear and a dignified butler named Hovis.
 The program commonly chronicles their wealthy lifestyles and action-packed, sometimes paranormal experiences.
 Other characters include the sweet young neighbor girl, Kimberly, with whom Gordon is obsessed, and the cats' competitive rivals the Chumpy Chump Brothers.